Charge card competition gets "extreme"

 Jenna Jameson, spokesperson for the "Sin Card," said that applications for it will be stuffed in the September issue of Hustler magazine and be distributed on the Las Vegas Strip by the same fellows handing out cards for "escort services" and who will be outfitted with "IT'S IN TO SIN" T-shirts.

-The "Sleaze Card," on the other hand, will be marketed primarily through advertising in magazines.
+A "Sleaze Card," on the other hand, will be marketed primarily through advertising in magazines.
 The first ads should appear in the October issues of Power of Attorney, Today’s Politician, and Used Car Salesman Digest.